Varun-Ajith/gestures-tracking-mouse/README.md

 ## Installation

 1. Make sure you have Python installed on your system.
-2. Install the required dependencies using pip: `pip install opencv-python mediapipe pyautogui`
+2. Install the required dependencies using pip: `pip install opencv-python` `pip install mediapipe` `pip install pyautogui`

 ## Usage